 - In a small bowl, stir together the sour cream and vanilla extract and set aside.

-- In the bowl of an electric mixer with the paddle attached, beat the butter at medium speed until creamy, about 1 minute.
-Gradually add 1 1/2 cups of the sugar and beat on high speed until well blended and fluffy about 3 minutes.
-Reduce the speed to medium and add the egg yolks one at a time, beating well after each addition and scraping down the sides of the bowl as needed.
+- In the bowl of a stand mixer with the paddle attached, beat the butter at medium speed until creamy, about 1 minute.
+Slowly add 1 1/2 cups of the sugar and beat on high speed until well blended and is light and fluffy, about 3 minutes.
+Reduce the speed to medium and add the egg yolks one at a time, beating after each addition and scraping down the sides of the bowl as needed.
 Add the cooled chocolate and mix until blended.
 Reduce the speed to low and add the flour mixture in three additions, alternating it with the sour cream mixture in two additions and mixing just until blended.
 Remove the bowl from the mixer stand and set aside.

 - In a medium bowl, using a hand mixer beat the egg whites at low speed until foamy.
 Add the cream of tartar and mix until blended.
 Increase the speed to medium and beat until the whites are fluffy and begin to form soft peaks.
 Gradually add the remaining 1/2 cup sugar 1 tablespoon at a time.
 Increase the speed to high and whip until the whites until they are glossy and smooth and form stiff peaks.
 Using a rubber spatula, gently fold the whites into the chocolate batter one-third at a time.
 Pour the batter into the prepared cake pans and smooth the tops.

-- Bake the cakes for 30 to 35 minutes or until a toothpick inserted in the center comes out with just a few moist crumbs attached.
-Cool the cakes in their pans on a wire rack for 20 minutes.
-Carefully run a small knife around the edge of each pan to loosen the cake and invert each cake onto a wire rack to cool completely.
+- Bake the cakes for 30 to 35 minutes or until a toothpick inserted in the center comes out with a few moist crumbs attached.
+Cool the cakes in their pans on a wire rack for 15 to 20 minutes.
+Invert each cake onto a wire rack to cool completely.

 FROSTING